MicrosoftLearning/mslearn-openai/Instructions/Labs/04-code-generation.md

    pip install openai
     ```

-5. Select the code file for your language, and add the necessary libraries.
+5. Select the code file in this folder for your language and add the necessary libraries.

     **C#**

+    `Program.cs`

     ```csharp
    // Add Azure OpenAI package